F4ngYu/J1st-text_editor/README.md

 - Follow the project's coding standards.
 - Keep pull requests focused on a single feature or fix to make reviews easier(You can make larger changes, It is just a tip to avoid any future issues).
 - Be respectful and collaborative in discussions.
+- Make sure you write a clear commit message for clearence.

 ## Reporting Issues